autistic-symposium/ml-ai-agents-py/README.md

 pip install -r requirements.txt
 ```

-Note that this is an adapted requirement file, since the [OpenAI's original](https://github.com/openai/ebm_code_release/blob/master/requirements.txt) is not complete/correct.
+Note that this is an adapted requirement file since the [OpenAI's original](https://github.com/openai/ebm_code_release/blob/master/requirements.txt) is not complete/correct.

 ### Install MuJoCo

 Download and install [MuJoCo](https://www.roboti.us/index.html).

 You will also need to register for a license, which asks for a machine ID.
-The documentation in the website is incomplete, so just download the suggested script and run:
+The documentation on the website is incomplete, so just download the suggested script and run:

 ```bash
 mv getid_osx.dmg getid_osx.dms
 ./getid_osx.dms
 ```

-### Download pretrained models (exmples)
+### Download pre-trained models (exmples)

-Download all [pretrained models](https://sites.google.com/view/igebm/home) and unzip into a local folder `cachedir`:
+Download all [pre-trained models](https://sites.google.com/view/igebm/home) and unzip into a local folder `cachedir`:

 ```bash
 mkdir cachedir